Jamkit1012/2D-2-order-corner-state/README.md

 Replace the ek_ribbon.f90 in the wanniertools-2.7.1/src folder and recompile.

 BBH-example can be tested and you should open the WireBand_calc = T in the wt.in.

+This is more useful for systems with chiral symmetry when calculating specific materials, because their corner states are pinned at zero energy.
+Otherwise you need to modify line 105 in ek_ribbon.